su-min-oh/Assignment_3_Get-your-Time-Series-Data/README.md

 | International Load Factor            | Int_LF        | Numeric          | 23.15-89.44        | percentage of RPM/ASM, indicating the efficiency of utilization(international) |
 | Total Load Factor                    | LF            | Numeric          | 13.83-89.14        | percentage of RPM/ASM, indicating the efficiency of utilization(total) |

 ## 3. Data Collection Methodology.
 State how the data is collected, by whom, how often, etc.

-This data was retrieved from the Bureau of Transportation Statistics, licensed by U.S. Government Works.
-From Year 2003 to 2023, data was collected on a monthly basis.
+This data was retrieved from the Bureau of Transportation Statistics and is licensed under U.S. Government Works.
+The data was collected on a monthly basis from 2003 to 2023.

 ## 4. Why does this data intrigue you?